 Like many technology companies, Microsoft collects information about you.
 What you do in Windows and on the Web, how and where you use your devices and what kind of content and data you access, for example, is of real interest to the technology industry.
 In fact, it's their main business.

-You can view and control your privacy settings directly in Windows 10 and 11, and delete collected data with Microsoft's online privacy dashboard.
+You can view and control your privacy settings directly in Windows 10 and 11, and delete collected data using Microsoft's online privacy dashboard.
 The process can be difficult as there are so many settings and options to view and manage, but Microsoft provides step-by-step help.
 All in all, it's a process well worth undertaking to ensure that your privacy is protected as much as possible.

 The bad news is that since Windows and MacOS / iOS / iPadOS are proprietary operating systems, it's not possible to know in absolute terms what information is collected from our local and WEB activity, or what is done with it, despite the endless terms and conditions that we never read and therefore know very little about.